Thoughts From the Floor on a Question No One Can Really Answer

 He wants to play mine craft when we get home.
 Now I am wondering if I just got played.

-Twenty minutes of crying and me not letting him out of his room.
-Then he is asleep.
+Twenty minutes of crying and me sitting on the floor outside his room then he is asleep.

 How to distinguish legitimate chemo-induced sickness from defiant behavior?
 Legitimate physical problem vs. “I don’t feel like doing that.”
 Steroid-induced mood swing or normal kid-type misbehavior?